crykn/pustike-eventbus/README.md

 };
 bus.register(listener);
 ```
-Here internally a weak reference to listener objects are maintained instead of a strong reference, as compared to Gauava.
+Here internally weak references to listener objects are maintained instead of strong references, as in Gauava.

 * **Thread Safety**: By default, the bus considers subscriber methods as not thread safe and synchronizes invocations of the subscriber method to ensure that only one thread may enter the method at a time.
-To mark an event subscriber method as being thread-safe, set **@Subscribe(threadSafe = true)**.
+To mark an event subscriber method as being thread-safe, set `@Subscribe(threadSafe = true)`.
 It indicates that the bus may invoke this event subscriber simultaneously from multiple threads.

 ### Publishing
 Publish events on the bus which dispatches it to all listeners subscribing to this event type.
 An instance of any class may be published and it will only be dispatched to subscribers for that type.